leo/muffin-server/CONTRIBUTING.md

 ## Intro

-The application currently consists of two parts: The [generator](https://github.com/small-cake/generator) and the [core system](https://github.com/small-cake/app).
+Muffin currently consists of two parts: The [generator](https://github.com/small-cake/generator) and the [core system](https://github.com/small-cake/app).
 The following guideline will show you how to set up both on your local machine to be able to start contributing code.
 Before you do anything, please make sure that your npm permissions are [fixed](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

-If you just want to fix a misspelling or something equally small, you can also just click "Edit" (the small pencil) on the affected file and GitHub will automatically prepare a working copy for you.
+If you just want to fix a misspelling or something equally small, simply click "Edit" (the small pencil) on the affected file and GitHub will automatically prepare a working copy for you.

-And yeah, all those steps below might seem like a huge leap.
+All those steps below might seem like a huge leap.
 However you only need to follow them once!

 ## Rules